DOSull/netlogo-utils/distributions/README.md

 Floating point division problems occasionally cause the final value in the list to not equal 1, when it always should do, so this expectation is enforced in the code, meaning that there may be small errors where very small marginal probabilities are involved.

+### `conditional-probabilities-with-forcing`
+**conditional-probabilities-with-forcing** _frequencies_

+A version of [`conditional-probabilities`](#conditional-probabilities) suitable for floating point _frequencies_ when arithmentic inaccuracies may cause the last non-zero conditional probability not to be 1.
+This condition is enforced by this reporter.

 ### `dists-cumulative-remainder`
 **dists-cumulative-remainder** _list_